Studentship Vacancies

 Data Science and Extended Intelligence go beyond efficient data infrastructure and engineering, it studies data empowered human processes that lead to smarter, fairer, more sustainable and equitable ways of living.

-Set against recent AI advancements, this PhD research will explore the dynamics of collaborative dialogue between humans and AI in learning environments, guided by Bakhtin's dialogism (Bakhtin, 1984; Trausan-Matu et al., 2021).
-The research will focus on the interplay of language, encompassing textual and visual forms, and its role in facilitating group cognition, meaning negotiation, and knowledge building within these environments.
+Set against recent Generative AI advancements, this PhD research will explore the dynamics of collaborative dialogue between humans and AI in online environments, guided by Bakhtin's dialogism, which emphasises divergence as well as convergence of viewpoints (Bakhtin, 1984; Trausan-Matu et al., 2021).
+The research will focus on its role in facilitating negotiation of meaning, group cognition, including countering misinformation and pseudoscience within these environments.
 The emphasis is on designing and evaluating innovative Human-AI collaborative frameworks.
 This PhD is ideal for those intrigued by AI, collaboration, and philosophy, and provides an opportunity to shape a developing area, merging technology and theory to augment learning processes in online communities such as wikis, social media websites, and citizen science platforms.

-Supervisors: Dr Nirwan Sharma, Prof Advaith Siddharthan and Prof Stefan Rueger
+Supervisors: Dr Nirwan Sharma, Prof Advaith Siddharthan and Dr Aisling Third

 Keywords: Collaborative Learning Human-Computer Interaction Dialogism Artificial Intelligence Citizen Science Machine Learning